geminiplanetimager/gpi_pipeline/documentation/index.rst

      file formats, FITS headers, etc, consult the :ref:`IFS data handbook <ifs-data-handbook>`.

-**Getting Help**: The main channel for support of this software is the `Gemini Data Reduction Forum <http://drforum.gemini.edu>`_.
+**Getting Help**: The best approach is to email your Gemini contact scientist.
+Another channel for support of this software is the `Gemini Data Reduction Forum <http://drforum.gemini.edu>`_.
 Please post questions there and mark them with the tag `gpi`.
 Gemini staff and members of the GPI data analysis team monitor that forum to help support the Gemini community in using GPI.
 You may also wish to consult the :ref:`FAQ <faq>`.
 Contributions of improvements to the software or this documentation are very much welcomed.